narudesign-sekig/Lightwave-Scripts/Modeler/SelectLayersByString/README.md

 ## Change log

+2018.12.11 (ver.1.02)

+- Whether or not to make the selectable, matching history move to the top

 2018.12.10 (ver.1.01)

-Set the previous search condition as default condition
+- Set the previous search condition as default condition

 2018.12.9 (ver.1.0)

-Release
+- Release

 ## Donation
 If this project helps shorten the working time, you can give me a cup of coffee :)